Trump’s illness halts campaign just when it needs an October boost

 Biden has sought to focus attention on the pandemic and present a contrast in leadership.
 For instance, he has committed to releasing the results of all of his coronavirus tests, a contrast to the lack of transparency surrounding Trump’s test results and medical history, both recent and past.

-Biden’s campaign has prided itself in working to take a disciplined approach that resists shifting strategy based on news development despite how significant they seem.
-His strategy to model best practices with the pandemic has drawn some criticism for being low-energy and casual, as if cosseetting the candidate, but Biden’s advisers see recent developments as affirming.
+Biden’s campaign has prided itself in working to take a disciplined approach that resists shifting strategy based on news developments despite how significant they seem.
+His strategy to model best practices with the pandemic has drawn some criticism for being low-energy and casual, as if cosseting the candidate, but Biden’s advisers see recent developments as affirming.

 “Did we let it change our approach?
 No,” senior adviser Anita Dunn said of the criticism.
 “At the end of the day, we’ve made a fundamental decision to model what a president should do.”

 Rep. Tim Ryan (D-Ohio) said the past week has affirmed for many voters that “this whole act is getting old.”
-After last Tuesday’s debate, which was held in Cleveland, Ryan said he heard some residents of Youngstown, in his congressional district, took down their Trump signs, and that some Republican voters stopped by Biden campaign sites to pick up signs.
+After last Tuesday’s debate, which was held in Cleveland, Ryan said he heard that some residents of Youngstown, in his congressional district, took down their Trump signs, and that some Republican voters stopped by Biden campaign sites to pick up signs.

 No matter the head winds, members of the Trump team said they have not lost hope.
 Veterans of his 2016 campaign recall that Trump appeared doomed after the “Access Hollywood” video showing him bragging about sexual assault was revealed by The Washington Post, but Trump recovered and secured a victory in the electoral college.